alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 Substantial work has also gone into aligning project actuals with Finance records for an appropriate management of internal and external Institute funds.

 ## Plans and priorities

-This section contains project plans and priorities , currently focusing on work to be done over the next month it should eventually encompass longer term plans.
+This section contains project plans and priorities, currently focusing on work to be done over the next month it should eventually encompass longer term plans.

 ### Monthly priorities: April

-The list of priority stories can eb found here https://github.com/orgs/alan-turing-institute/projects/111/views/11
+The list of priority stories can be found here https://github.com/orgs/alan-turing-institute/projects/111/views/11

 #### Communication and outreach [35](https://github.com/alan-turing-institute/data-safe-haven-team/issues/35)

-Follow up on conversations from AI UK to keep momentum going, as resources are limited this month the work here should be to establish connections buyt any meetings or further work left for furhter ahead.
+Follow up on conversations from AI UK to keep momentum going, as resources are limited this month the work here should be to establish connections but any meetings or further work left for furhter ahead.

 #### Project Strategy and Ways of work [43](https://github.com/alan-turing-institute/data-safe-haven-team/issues/43)